-We welcome the Department's acknowledgement that electric water heaters have a significant role to play in addressing the instability and unreliability issues associated with the South Australian grid.
+Rheem welcomes the Department's acknowledgement that electric water heaters have a significant role to play in addressing the instability and unreliability issues associated with the South Australian grid.
 The Department's plans to wind back restrictions imposed a decade ago on the installation of electric water heaters in existing homes brings the state closer to the prevailing regulations across the rest of Australia.

-Unfortunately, the industry does not support the proposal to require electric water heaters installed in South Australia after 1 July 2021 to be compliant with AS/NZS 4755.
-The reasons for our lack of support are based on our belief regarding the importance of consistent national regulations, that the timings for the availability of compliant product outlined for both 2021 and 2023 are unachievable, and that the costs to consumers of both product and activation will be significantly more than has been estimated in the report underpinning the initiative.
-Support and justification for these positions have been expanded upon in the following four points.
+Rheem does not, however, support the proposal to require electric water heaters installed in South Australia after 1 July 2021 to be compliant with AS/NZS 4755.
+The reasons for this position include our long standing support for consistent national regulations rather than state based appliance initiatives, our belief that the proposed timing for the availability of compliant product (in both 2021 and 2023) is unachievable, our estimation that likely activations rates of the appliances have been overstated, and our knowledge that the costs to consumers of both product and activation will be significantly more than has been estimated in the report underpinning the initiative.

+Support and justification for these positions have been expanded upon in the following four points: